 One week when she had to miss her Vinyasa class, the only other class available for a make-up was Yin.
 My student complained that she didn’t want to try Yin because she thought it would be too boring for her.
 Being a strong believer in finding balance, my intuition told me to gently push her to give it a try anyway.
 Being the flexible person she is, she agreed.
 When she showed up for Yin that week, I watched her for any signs about how she might be reacting to the slow, meditative pace.
 She didn’t seem restless or bored, which I took as a good sign.
 When class was over I waited, a bit nervously, to see if she’d say anything to me.
 She walked up to me with a smile on her face and said, “That’s exactly what I needed.”

 The takeaway I want to leave you with at the end of this story?
-Relaxation is vital for our stress levels, for our health, for our well-being.
+Relaxation is vital for your stress levels, for your health, for your well-being–whether it is easy for you to relax or not.
 If you are not making enough time for relaxation in your week, examine the reasons why, and then actually schedule it in on your calendar.
 If you have a hard time giving yourself permission to relax, remember that no one else will.
 You deserve it, and you need it!

-If you are ready to incorporate more relaxation into your life but need a little support, I can help:
+If you are ready to incorporate more relaxation into your life but need a little support:

-- Treat yourself to a Private Yoga session with me where I can teach you calming yoga, meditation and breathwork techniques.
+- Treat yourself to a Private Yoga session with me and learn calming yoga, meditation and breathwork techniques to help you relieve stress.

-- Book a Personal Retreat or Mini Wellness Retreat at The Yoga Room where you can shut out the outside world, calm your mind, allow your stress levels to lower, and make self-care a priority.
+- Book a Personal Retreat or Mini Wellness Retreat at The Yoga Room where you can shut out the outside world and make self-care a priority.